10 common mistakes people make with cash-back credit cards and how to avoid them

 Signing up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-If you’re not careful and conscious with your cash back credit card strategy, you could end up losing out on a great welcome offer and the wrong card for you.
+No one likes to make mistakes, especially when money and rewards are involved.
+If you’re not careful and conscious with your cash-back credit card strategy, you could end up losing out on a great welcome offer and get the wrong rewards credit card for you.

+Always pay your balance in full

 Please pay your balance in full every month.
+Carrying a balance will likely negate any rewards you’re earning.
+In fact, you can actually improve your credit score by paying your credit card bills early.
 If you don’t think you can pay your credit card in full, on time, every time, do not get in this hobby.
-You will never get ahead in life by constantly paying high rates of interest on credit card debt.
+You will never get ahead in life by constantly paying high rates of interest on travel credit card debt.

 For instance, in the winter you know you’ll be buying a bunch of holiday gifts, Black Friday sales items, making year-end charitable contributions and maybe you have birthday and anniversary gifts coming up too.
 And of course you’ll have your usual grocery shopping and other expenses.

 If you don’t think you have enough regular spending to unlock a welcome offer, check out our resource full of ideas to help you meet your credit card minimum spend.

 Remember, the following will not count toward the minimum spend:

 - Returned purchases

 Another critical detail is that the clock starts ticking on your minimum spending time period when you are approved, not when you receive or activate your new card.